cn0047/stash/ed/sh/docker/README.md

 # builds, (re)creates, starts, and attaches to containers for a service.
 docker-compose up
 docker-compose -f dkr/docker-compose.yml up
-# build the project and detached
+# build the project and detache container
 docker-compose up -d

 # runs a one-time command against a service (will start service if needed)